 Watch Cardinal Zen’s complete speech in VOC’s video below.
 Lee Edwards, the Catholic founder and chairman of the Victims of Communism Memorial Foundation, introduces Cardinal Zen by recognizing his legacy.

-Anita Crane is a writer, editor and digital media producer with a B.A. in Catholic Theology from Christendom College.
-See more about her work at anitacrane.com and email her at anita(at)anitacrane.com.
+Anita Crane is a writer, editor, and digital media producer with a B.A. in Catholic Theology from Christendom College.
+Please click here to send her an email message.